List of the Cure band members: History

 In spring 1995, the Cure commenced recording for their next album with new drummer Jason Cooper and returning keyboardist O'Donnell.
 This lineup remained active for ten years, releasing three studio albums and one live collection, before Bamonte and O'Donnell were dismissed in May 2005.
 The keyboardist later claimed that Smith would be reducing the Cure back to a three-piece, with Bamonte and himself the two members culled from the lineup.
 The remaining trio recorded a cover of John Lennon's "Love" for the Amnesty International album Make Some Noise, before Porl Thompson returned for summer tour dates starting in July.

 In May and November 2011, the band performed a series of shows with former members Tolhurst and O'Donnell as special guests, although Thompson was not included.
 On 1 May 2012, after not performing with the band since 2009, Thompson announced that he was no longer a member of the Cure.
 He was replaced for subsequent tour dates by Reeves Gabrels, who became an official member after a few shows.

 In 2019, Eden Gallup filled in on bass guitar for two shows when his father, Simon Gallup, was prevented from playing, due to personal circumstances.
 In August 2021, Simon Gallup announced that he had quit the band, although he said he was still in the band the following month.
 On October 6, 2022, Perry Bamonte returned to the lineup on the first show of the Lost World Tour in Riga, Latvia.
-In fall 2025, the band announced their first festival show of 2026 with a promotional picture that did not include Perry Bamonte, which Roger O'Donnell confirmed was the lineup going forward.
+In Fall of 2025, the band announced their first festival show of 2026 with a promotional picture that did not include Perry Bamonte, which Roger O'Donnell confirmed was the lineup going forward.
+On December 26, 2025, the band announced that Bamonte had died following a short illness.
+Eden Gallup rejoined the band on 5 June 2026, playing guitar and keyboards at Primavera Sound, in Barcelona.